 - Unknown and unsigned installers should be either isolated or blocked. - Unknown but signed installers can be allowed to run if you trust the publisher, or may be isolated if you would like to evaluate the behavior of the application.

 Also see:

-- 'Unknown Files: The Auto-Sandboxing and Scanning Processes' to understand the decision making process behind why CIS chooses to sandbox certain applications. - 'Trusted Software Vendors' for an explanation of digitally signed files and 'Trusted Software Vendors'.
+- 'Unknown Files: The Scanning Processes' to understand process behind how CIS scans files. - 'Trusted Software Vendors' for an explanation of digitally signed files and 'Trusted Software Vendors'.